Image by NanoStockk from iStock

 In the face of business complexity, work is becoming more interdependent.
 To meet multiple and often contradictory performance requirements, people must rely more on each other.
 They need to cooperate directly instead of depending on dedicated interfaces, coordination structures, or procedures that only add to complicatedness.

-Reciprocity is the recognition by people or units in an organization that they have a mutual interest in cooperation and that the success of one depends on the success of others (and vice versa).
-The way to create that reciprocity is by setting rich objectives and reinforcing them by:
+Reciprocity involves recognizing that people or units in an organization have a mutual interest in cooperation and that the success of one depends on the success of others.
+To foster this reciprocity, follow these guidelines:

-• The hybrid operating model makes the success of architecture practice dependent on architects’ impact.
-Likewise, the developer team’s support depends on architecture support.
-Integrating feedback from groups that architects support in architects’ performance evaluations is also crucial for increasing reciprocity between architecture and other units.
+• A hybrid operating model relies on the mutual success of an architecture practice and development teams.
+Architects’ impact is essential, and their support depends on the feedback from the groups they assist.
+Integrating this feedback into architects’ performance evaluations is crucial for enhancing reciprocity between architecture and other units.

 Rule 5: Extend the Shadow of the Future